lbarto12/golang-server-base/README.md

 # Services

 ## Postgres
-The internal postgres api is implemented using `sqlx`.
+The internal postgres api is implemented using [sqlx](https://github.com/jmoiron/sqlx).
 You can access the database by doing the following:

 ```go
 import "golang-server-base/api/postgresapi"